Suped

 Quoted word changes legal or consent meaning

 If a templated response lands in junk, investigate the whole sending setup.
 Start with SPF, DKIM, DMARC, message headers, sending domain reputation, and whether automated security systems are opening or clicking links.
-Suped helps with that work by combining DMARC monitoring, SPF and DKIM visibility, blocklist monitoring, and actionable issue steps in one place.
+Suped's DMARC reporting and email authentication platform combines DMARC monitoring, SPF and DKIM visibility, blocklist and blacklist monitoring, and actionable issue steps for this workflow.

 ?